 As long as you don't mind cashing in early, you (or at least your kids) will never lack for things to do at the Newport.
 Upon checking into my room, the first thing I heard was the microphone blaring "B13" from 11 stories below.
-Apparently poolside Bingo Fun was underway (12:30-1 p.m., Mondays, Wednesdays, and Fridays).
-The next day, it was poolside Horse Racing (same time, Tuesdays and Thursdays).
+Apparently poolside Bingo Fun was underway, and the next day, it was poolside Horse Racing.

 The Newport is in Sunny Isles, an affluent beachside suburb of Miami that refers to itself as Florida's Riviera.
 That's going bit overboard, especially if South Beach (a 30-minute drive away) is supposed to be America's Riviera.
 Though there are certainly some similarities to the original: High-rise hotels abound, some with big names attached (think Trump), and the beach is long, wide, and soft.

-On the beach, the kids seemed to be having fun, while the adults took full advantage of the nice padded beach chairs, which are complimentary (unlike at the nearby Doubletree).
-However, anything else costs extra: cushions ($5/day); umbrellas ($10); private South Pacific-style huts ($20).
+On the beach, the kids seemed to be having fun, while the adults took full advantage of the nice padded beach chairs, which are included in the resort fee.
+However, umbrellas or private South Pacific-style huts will cost extra.

 The pier just off 167th Street, right next to the resort, is also worth a look.
 You can't go all the way out there, but the part above the beach plays host to the Pelican on the Pier, a fun place to grab a beer or a plate of seafood.

 For some solitude, just walk north a bit, away from the pier (though that will eliminate any opportunities for shade).